 • Leverage WordPress Multisite Network – Create a network of multiple websites.
 Manage them all in one place including the number of site, features and user roles.
 This especially helps global companies who need a foreign language instance of their website.

-Yes, all of this is possible with a WordPress website.
+All is possible with WordPress

 With the right technical talent, you can be prepared to scale your WordPress website.